• FB

 nstant Pot Korean Gochujang Sticky Boneless Beef

 I’m not one to shy away from spending a bit more on amazing quality.
-As a chef I know that there truly is a difference between spending $10 a pound for steak at one place and paying $2.99 at another for the “same” advertised piece.
+As a chef, I know that there truly is a difference between spending $10 a pound for steak at one place and paying $2.99 at another for the “same” advertised piece.
 Not all cows are the same.
-You can see the difference in the quality just by looking at the marbling, the fat, the grain and so forth.
+You can see the difference in the quality just by looking at the marbling, the fat, the grain, and so forth.
 Just like when you were in school, meat has grades.
-There are actually 8 quality grades of meat.
+There are actually 8 quality grades of beef.

 • USDA Prime